Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-04-clang-four-loop.md

 case Stmt::ForStmtClass:     EmitForStmt(cast<ForStmt>(*S), Attrs);     break;
 ```

 `EmitForStmt` immediately stands out and could be interesting. `CodeGenFunction::EmitForStmt` is found on line 882.
-By "Emit", clang it is talking about exporting llvm bytecode.
-Comments reveal this code evaluates the loop and deals with increments.
+By *"Emit"*, clang it is talking about exporting llvm bytecode. llvm bytecode is the intermediate between the outpur\t of the parser and lexer, and the actual compilation into a binary executable.
+Comments reveal this specific code here evaluates the loop and deals with increments.
 Further down in the function, it looks like we find where the `for` loop is incremented!

 ```
 // If there is an increment, emit it next.